tinavas/JumpSeat/README.md

 Please note that the open-source version is unsupported.
 Use at your own risk.
 If you require support or hosting, please visit our website http://jumpseat.io for pricing.

+####DOCUMENTATION
+All administrative and installation documentation is available @ http://wiki.jumpseat.io

 ####BROWSER PLUGIN
 Courtesy of CrossRider.com